About Kiku Day

 Kiku Day lives in Nørre Snede, a small town in the western part of Denmark.
 She lives at the Meditation Centre Vækstcenteret. (https://ressourcer.vaekstcenteret.dk/english/) where she is with around 80 other people living in a community with spiritual training as the focal point.

-She is teaching Zensabo style honkyoku, improvisation and new music in Nørre Snede and Copenhagen, Denmark; Hamburg, Germany and London, UK.
-She also teaches on Skype.
+Kiku is teaching Zensabo style honkyoku – as learned from Okuda Atsuya, improvisation and new music in Nørre Snede and Copenhagen, Denmark; Hamburg, Germany and London, UK.
+She also teaches on Zoom or (Skype, FaceTime etc also possible).

 Photo: Anja Blaksmark